-The first step in starting a dropshipping store is choosing a niche.
-A niche helps you build an audience, influences your marketing and content efforts, and makes it easier to create better products for your ideal customers.
+The first step in starting a building a dropshipping store is choosing a niche.
+A niche helps you build a focused audience, influences your marketing and content efforts, and makes it easier to create better products for your ideal customers.

-So if you want to start a dropshipping store but aren’t sure where to start, use the following guide to figure out a profitable niche.
+If you want to start a dropshipping store but aren’t sure where to start, use the following guide to figure out the most profitable dropshipping niches.

 Table of Contents